 1963 An hour-long indie feature, The Miracle of Santa's White Reindeer, features Charles Winninger as Santa, with Fritz Feld, Ruth Robinson, Dennis Holmes and Hal Smith.

-1965 Cinecitta Studios, Rome --- The Christmas That Almost Wasn't, directed by and starring Rosanno Brazzi, and conceived, written by and co-starring Paul Tripp, who also wrote the score and songs, including Glenn Yarbrough's title track.
+1965 Cinecitta Studios, Rome: The Christmas That Almost Wasn't, directed by and starring Rosanno Brazzi, and conceived, written by and co-starring Paul Tripp, who also wrote the score and songs, including Glenn Yarbrough's title track.
 Brazzi portrays Phineas Prune, whose efforts to 'evict' Santa are thwarted when the children of the world purchase the North Pole.
 Brazzi's wife Lidia, Mischa Auer, and Alberto Rabagliati as Santa are also featured.
-Sadly, Paul Tripp passed away in New York City in July 2002.
-He was 91.
+Paul Tripp passed away in New York City in July 2002, at the age of 91.
+Click here for an extended interview with the film's producer, Barry Yellen.

 1967 J. Edwin Baker supervises another hour-long indie feature, Santa Visits the Magic Land of Mother Goose.
 The film is briefly released in the Baltimore area in 1974.

-1970 The animated hour-long indie feature Santa and the 3 Bears is produced.
+1970 The animated hour-long indie feature Santa and the 3 Bears is produced, primarily as an advertisement for the short-lived Pirates World theme park in Dania Beach, Florida.

 1972 Santa and the 3 Bears becomes popular enough to spawn a sequel, Santa and the Ice Cream Bunny (don't ask!).